 And the master bath in the real house:

 Producer Barry Josephson stresses how important it was for the design team to create a warm and happy home to tell the story in: “After the tragedy they’ve just gone through, we couldn’t have them move into a house that was somber.
 It needed to feel like Holly and Messer would be off to a fair start if they were living there.
 The design Maher gave us felt very positive and very organic in terms of family.”

 The screened porch in the real house has painted brick walls and arched windows that are really lovely:

 A reader found set photos and floor plan sketches done by Set Designer Cameron Beasley on his website.
 (Thanks, Candace!)

 Director Greg Berlanti says, “The house is pretty beautiful.
 I think most of us decided we wanted to live there.”

-Check the listing for more photos and information about the house.
-Thanks to Detail Gal for finding some of the screenshots of the movie that I used and to reader “1/2 a Dozen” for tracking down the listing for me.
-Stills from movie via Warner Bros.
-Pictures, taken by Peter Iovino.
+Check the listing for more photos and info.
+Thanks to Detail Gal for finding some of the screenshots of the movie that I used and to reader “1/2 a Dozen” for tracking down the listing.
+Stills from movie taken by Peter Iovino.